For FP&A, financial reporting is a tricky balancing act.

 Step #2: Customise dashboards

 A key strength of technology investments is dashboard technology.
-Dashboards have revolutionised reporting, dramatically reducing the mountains of spreadsheets with racked-and-stacked tables that find their way to managers and department heads via email or hard copy.
+Dashboards have revolutionised financial reporting, dramatically reducing the mountains of spreadsheets with racked-and-stacked tables that find their way to managers and department heads via email or hard copy.

 So make sure you are making the most of the technology by working with users to customise dashboards so they can access the reports they want and in a format that is most useful to them.